Merge Sort Algorithm

 • Perspective 1: At each step of the while loop, we increment either pointer i or j.
 In other words, we need to access each element of both smaller arrays at least once.

-Space complexity = Extra space for storing left part + Extra space for storing right part = O(n1) + O(n2) = O(n1 + n2) = O(n).
+Space complexity = Extra space for left part + Extra space for right part = O(n1) + O(n2) = O(n1 + n2) = O(n).

-Merge sort algorithm time complexity analysis
+Merge sort time complexity analysis

-To calculate T(n), we need to add up the time complexities of the divide, conquer, and combine parts:
+To calculate T(n), we need to add up the time complexities of the divide, conquer, and combine parts.

-T(n) = O(1) + 2T(n/2) + O(n) = 2T(n/2) + O(n) = 2T(n/2) + cn
+=> T(n) = O(1) + 2T(n/2) + O(n) = 2T(n/2) + O(n) = 2T(n/2) + cn.

-• T(n) = c, if n = 1
+• T(n) = c, if n = 1.

-• T(n) = 2T(n/2) + cn, if n > 1
+• T(n) = 2T(n/2) + cn, if n > 1.

-Note that the merge sort function works correctly when the number of elements is not even.
+Merge sort function works correctly when the number of elements is not even.
 To simplify the analysis, we assume that n is a power of 2.
 This assumption does not affect the order of growth in the analysis.

-Merge sort algorithm analysis using the recursion tree method
+Analysis using the recursion tree method

 merge sort time complexity analysis using recursion tree method

-As we have seen in the above recursion tree, the cost at each level is O(n), and there are O(logn) levels.
+Based on the above recursion tree, the cost at each level is O(n), and there are O(logn) levels.
 So the time complexity of the merge sort algorithm is the sum of the cost at each level, which is O(logn)*O(n) = O(nlogn).

 The best and worst-case time complexity of the merge sort algorithm is O(nlogn).
 The idea is simple: irrespective of the input, merge sort divides the input into equal halves and takes O(n) time at each level.
-Note: To learn about the fundamentals of recursion analysis, you can explore the blog post on time complexity analysis of recursion.

-Merge sort analysis using the Master Theorem
+Analysis using the Master Theorem

 The Master method is a direct way to obtain the solution for recurrences that can be transformed to the type T(n) = aT(n/b) + O(n^k), where a ≥ 1 and b > 1.
-There are three cases for the analysis using the master theorem:
+There are three cases for analysis using the master theorem:

 • If f(n) = O(n^k) where k < logb(a), then T(n) = O(n^logb(a)).